All About Reading and All About Spelling combine the Orton-Gillingham approach with the latest research and proven reading and spelling rules.

 The Orton-Gillingham approach was developed by Dr. Samuel T. Orton and Anna Gillingham.
 The method has these key characteristics:

 - Multisensory.
 The lessons involve all the major pathways to the brain: visual, auditory, and kinesthetic.
-Students learn best when they get involved in the spelling lessons using sight, sound, and touch.
+Students learn best when they get involved in lessons using sight, sound, and touch.

 - Sequential.
 Concepts are taught in a logical, well-thought-out sequence.

 - Incremental.
 Each lesson carefully builds upon the previous lesson.
 Lessons progress from simple to more complex.

 - Cumulative.
 The method integrates constant review of previously-taught concepts.